 Biological Anthropology is the branch of anthropology that seeks to understand humans from a biocultural, evolutionary perspective.
 Taking a multi-disciplinary approach to understanding human origins and behaviour, it encompasses subjects such as primatology, palaeoanthropology, human population biology, genetics, skeletal biology, demography, evolutionary ecology, bioarchaeology and forensic anthropology.
-Biological Anthropology at ANU ANU has an international reputation and is ranked 8th in the world for anthropology.
+Biological Anthropology at ANU ANU has an international reputation and is ranked 9th in the world for anthropology.
 It is the only Australian university offering a specialised Biological Anthropology program and has the largest number of dedicated biological anthropology academic staff in Australia.
 As a result, you will be trained by individuals who have specific expertise in the fields encompassed within this broad-ranging discipline.
 Current biological anthropology research at ANU seeks to understand the biocultural evolutionary contexts in which humans evolved and live in today.
 Research focuses on primate conservation and disaster ecology, the evolution of human reproductive strategies, reconstructing aspects of social behaviour in extinct human species, investigating markers of health and disease in archaeological skeletons to understand life in the past, and developing new forensic anthropology techniques.
-Biological Anthropology offers two majors: Human Evolutionary Biology and Biological Anthropology.
-The Human Evolutionary Biology major focuses on courses from Biology and Biological Anthropology, while the Biological Anthropology major offers a wide range of courses, including Biology, Anthropology, Psychology and Archaeology, allowing you to tailor your degree to your own interests.
-Both majors will give you the opportunity to explore the human journey: You can learn how fossil evidence of our extinct hominin ancestors and the behaviour of our closest living relatives (chimpanzees, gorillas, and orangutans) is used to explore the origins and evolution of our species; you can learn how evolutionary theory helps us to understand social and reproductive behaviours in modern humans; and by applying concepts of human skeletal biology and anatomy to both modern humans and ancient ones, you can learn to reconstruct human health and behaviour in archaeological and forensic contexts.
-The Human Evolutionary Biology and Biological Anthropology majors will allow you to form your own insights and conclusions about the conditions in which humans evolved, understand the behaviour of humans in the context of our living primate relatives, and allow you to learn about the culture, behavioural ecology and skeletal biology of humans inhabiting the planet today.
+Students who major in Biological Anthropology have the opportunity to undertake a wide range of courses, including Biology, Anthropology, Psychology and Archaeology, allowing you to tailor your degree to your own interests.
+CASSMO_0525 (Current at time of publication, May 2025) This major will give you the opportunity to explore the human journey: You can learn how fossil evidence of our extinct hominin ancestors and the behaviour of our closest living relatives (chimpanzees, gorillas, and orangutans) is used to explore the origins and evolution of our species; you can learn how evolutionary theory helps us to understand social and reproductive behaviours in modern humans; and by applying concepts of human skeletal biology and anatomy to both modern humans and ancient ones, you can learn to reconstruct human health and behaviour in archaeological and forensic contexts.
+The Biological Anthropology major will allow you to form your own insights and conclusions about the conditions in which humans evolved, understand the behaviour of humans in the context of our living primate relatives, and allow you to learn about the culture, behavioural ecology and skeletal biology of humans inhabiting the planet today.
 Biological Anthropology students will be given the opportunity to:

 - Understand the biocultural context in which humans and primates evolved and understand the scope of biological anthropology within the wider anthropological discipline - Critically evaluate contemporary and historical research in at least four biological anthropology subfields - Experience laboratory-based, hands-on learning using our extensive skeletal and cast collections - Participate in practical field schools, including studying primates in the wild or conducting mock forensic excavations - Apply evolutionary concepts to understanding modern human and primate behavioural diversity - Reconstruct the behavioural innovations and morphological changes occurring throughout human evolution.
-Career opportunities Graduates of both the Biological Anthropology and Human Evolutionary Biology majors develop the skills necessary to work in a range of careers, with skills varying depending on the courses taken.
+Career opportunities Graduates of the Biological Anthropology major will develop the skills necessary to work in a range of careers, with skills varying depending on the courses taken.
 Career opportunities may include working in academic or industry research, museum curation, contract archaeology and bioarchaeology, government, or science communication.
 Graduates who have specialised in non-human primates can pursue careers in primate conservation and welfare, and graduates who have pursued a more 'human' focus may go on to work in professions relating to health policy, human demography, and forensic anthropology.